 Planning an Easter brunch or a fun Easter egg hunt?
 We’ve got you covered with some of the cutest Easter party foods on the planet!
-From festive fruit trays to deviled eggs shaped like bunnies or chicks, your guests won’t be able to resist these snacks and treats!
+Whether you’re looking for a new recipe or creating some old classic Easter recipes, create anything from festive fruit to deviled eggs shaped like chicks or bunnies!
+Creating any of these fun Easter treats is going to guarantee your party guests won’t be able to resist trying them!

 Adorable Easter Party Foods

 1. Sweet and Fruity Easter Carrots Party Food

 How stinking adorable are these Carrot Chocolate Covered Strawberries!
 While there’s no tutorial for them, you can see that they’ve just been dipped like regular chocolate-covered strawberries but with orange chocolate instead.
 (Just use orange food coloring in white chocolate).
 Make sure to leave the tops on all your strawberries to get the full “carrot” look.
 Super easy!

 - Gather the green leafy tops together and hold them by that part when dipping in the chocolate

 - Make sure to have a flat plate or surface that is covered with parchment paper to lay the strawberries on when done dipping (This stops them from sticking and rolling)

 - Once you’re done dipping all strawberries makes sure to place them in your refrigerator for at least 30 minutes to allow the chocolate to set.

 2. Fluffy and Fun Easter Party Pretzel Snacks

 These adorable little lamb pretzel pops are almost too cute to eat!
 You can find the Wilton’s Decorating Kits that have all the supplies you’ll need to complete them OR you can create your own with the pretzel sticks, melted chocolate bark, and mini marshmallows, as well as black icing to create the faces and pink icing for the ears and nose features.